Karu Palaniappan: Unfinished projects

 In 2016, Palaniappan spent time on pre-production for a film titled Gramophone featuring Madhavan and Rajkiran in the lead roles.
 Despite working on it for a year, the film failed to materialise owing to Madhavan's busy schedule.
 In September 2017, he announced his next film would be a political thriller film titled Pugazhenthi Enum Naan featuring Arulnithi and Bindu Madhavi.

+Politics

+He is a staunch adherent of Dravidian philosophy, with an abiding passion for its tenets.
+However, he has never formally joined or affiliated himself with any political party.
+Notably, during the 2021 Legislative Assembly election campaign, he spoke in support of the DMK at various intellectual forums and on multiple digital platforms.

 Personal life

-Palaniappan is married to Pia and has two children, Iniya (daughter) and Dhaya (son).
+Palaniappan is married to Pia and has two children: a daughter and a son.